MateuszSnamina/bfpt/README.md

 All calculations (both at the subspace generation stage and the diagonalization stage) are performed in the 'inverse space' (or 'momentum space') -- in the realm of quantum states with given Bloch's theorem pseudo-momentum.

 The archetype problem fitting the solver domain is one dimensional Heisenberg antiferromagnet.
-Even though the Heisenberg model is a lighthouse for development, the author's original motivation is to address spin-orbital Kugel–Khomskii models (like the one described for copper fluoride KCuF3).
+Even though the Heisenberg model is a lighthouse for development, the author's original motivation is to address spin-orbital Kugel–Khomskii models (like the one described for copper fluoride KCuF₃).

+# Bfpt project

+The project provides codebase for the `bfpt` solver components libraries as well as codebase of applications that integrates the solver soluton for real physical problem analysis.

 The solver is conceived to be general and easily extensible so to encore further experimenting.
 The project tries to achieve the objectives by involving easy to play modern C++ with balanced static and dynamic polymorphism, limited usage of external libraries focusing only on battle-tested ones: `boost C++` libraries for general purposes and `Armadillo`, `LAPACK`, `ARPACK`, `BLAS` libraries stack for linear algebra.